 Rapid app development is a top choice among non-technical users who desire to create apps by themselves.
 It is less expensive and faster to build than native and hybrid development.

 RAD allows you to build an app using their existing tools through an online interface.
 While you don’t need to have any coding skills to build the app, you still need to know what you’re building from a technical standpoint if you want your app to perform functions more than a basic level.

 Using a rapid app development method may restrict you on the features and functions you can build on your app.
 On the other hand, app building software may offer limited tools that you can use to develop and customize your app.

 How to Build An App Without Coding: Step-By-Step Guide

 Now that you have done your research, and identified the platform and the app development method, it’s time to put your plan into action and create your app!

-Choose a Name for Your App
+1. Name Your App

 One of the most critical elements of an app is its name.
 So put on your creative hat and think of an app name that is unique and memorable.
 The app name can also be related to the app’s primary features.